 If the plugin is enabled, then the output includes lines similar to the following:

 Total Accesses: 2 Total kBytes: 1 BusyWorkers: 1 IdleWorkers: 4

 404 Not Found page, then

 mod_status is not enabled.

-and placing it in the Apache configuration directory on your VM instance (normally
+Download status.conf and place it in the Apache configuration directory on your VM instance, typically in

 Enabling the Apache monitoring plugin

 To enable the Apache monitoring plugin, complete the following steps: